 Korean Studies

-The "blue catalogue" is a selection from the University Library catalogue which only contains the holdings of the AOI libraries ( Anthropology, Indian Studies, Japanese Studies, Korean Studies, Oriental and Islamic Studies, Chinese Studies).
+The AOI catalog is a selection from the University Library’s catalog that includes only the holdings of the AOI libraries (Anthropology, Indian Studies, Japanese Studies, Korean Studies, Oriental and Islamic Studies, and Chinese Studies).

-This catalogue is recommended when searching for Korean sources, as it offers significantly better search and display functions for original text.
+This catalog is recommended when searching for Korean-language materials, as it provides significantly better search and display functions for original scripts.

 Katalog plus

-The Tübingen University Library Catalogue contains the holdings of the University Library and the departmental and faculty libraries in Tübingen as well as links to online resources.
+The Tübingen University Library Catalog includes the holdings of the University Library as well as those of the departmental and faculty libraries in Tübingen.
+It also provides links to online resources.

 Link to the Katalog plus